Witness History at the Battle of 1797 Reenactment

 But the British Navy, under orders given by the Sir Ralph Abercrombie, really did attack the Port of San Juan back in 1797.
 And, to commemorate that event, a reenactment is held each year in Old San Juan, usually on the last weekend of April.

 We have attended this event for the past couple of years, and it was really neat!
-Even if you have been to El Morro or Fort San Cristobal before, a visit during the reenactment weekend is really worth it.
-The men (and women) in uniforms and clothing of the period, following the customs of the period, walking around the forts, firing their weapons, and marching in formation really bring the forts alive.
+Even if you have been to Old San Juan and El Morro or Fort San Cristobal before, a visit during the reenactment weekend is really worth it.
+The men (and women) in uniforms and clothing of the period, following the customs of the period, walking around the area, firing their weapons, and marching in formation really bring the forts alive.
 You can get great photos, but really, the best part of this reenactment is talking to the people involved in the reenactment.

 Some History